Legacy Plug and Play: Overview

 The Plug and Play standard requires configuration of devices to be handled by the PnP BIOS, which then provides details of resources allocations to the operating system.
 The process is invoked at boot time.
 When the computer is first turned on, compatible devices are identified and assigned non-conflicting IO addresses, interrupt request numbers and DMA channels.

 The term was adopted by Microsoft in reference to their Windows 95 product.
 Other operating systems, such as AmigaOS Autoconfig and the Mac OS NuBus system, had already supported such features for some time (under various names, or no name).
 Even Yggdrasil Linux advertised itself as "Plug and Play Linux" at least two years before Windows 95.
 But the term plug and play gradually became universal due to worldwide acceptance of Windows.

-Typically, non-PnP devices need to be identified in the computer's BIOS setup so that the PnP system will not reassign those devices.
+Typically, non-PnP devices need to be identified in the computer's BIOS setup so that the PnP system will not assign other devices the resources in use by the non-PnP devices.
 Problems in the interactions between legacy non-PnP devices and the PnP system can cause it to fail, leading to this technology having historically been referred to as "plug and pray".